aayars/py-noisemaker/docs/composer.rst

 .. code-block:: python

+    # The whole dictionary is wrapped in a lambda to ensure deterministic results when the
+    # random number generator seed is changed.
-    PRESETS = {
+    PRESETS = lambda: {
         "just-an-example": {
             # "settings" is a free-form dictionary of global args which may be
             # referenced throughout the preset and its descendants.
-It is wrapped
-            # in a lambda to permit re-evaluation after changing random seeds.
-            "settings": lambda: {
+            "settings": {
                 "your-special-variable": random.random(),
                 "another-special-variable": random.randint(2, 4),
                 # ...